-$$(c_U + c_S + c_Q) \times F \times N \times p$$

-where c_U is the cost of one update of the state variables, c_S is the cost of calculating the time of the next spike (non-instantaneous synaptic interactions) and c_Q is the average cost of insertions and extractions in the priority queue(s).
+$$Update + Spike + Queue (c_U + c_S + c_Q) \times F \times N \times p$$ where c_U is the cost of one update of the state variables, c_S is the cost of calculating the time of the next spike (non-instantaneous synaptic interactions) and c_0 is the average cost of insertions and extractions in the priority queue(s).
 Thus, the simulation time is linear in the number of synapses, which is optimal.
 Nevertheless, we note that the operations involved are heavier than in the propagation phase of clock-driven algorithms (see previous section), therefore the multiplicative factor is likely to be larger.
-We have also assumed that c_Q is O(1), i.e., that the dequeue and enqueue operations can be done in constant average time with the data structure chosen for the priority queue.
+We have also assumed that c_0 is O(1), i.e., that the dequeue and enqueue operations can be done in constant average time with the data structure chosen for the priority queue.
 In the simple case of instantaneous synaptic interactions and homogeneous delays, one can use a simple FIFO queue (First In, First Out), in which insertions and extractions are very fast and take constant time.
-For the general case, data structures for which dequeue and enqueue operations take constant average time (O(1)) exist, e.g. calendar queues (Brown, 1988, Claverol et al, 2002), however they are quite complex, i.e., c_Q is a large constant.
+For the general case, data structures for which dequeue and enqueue operations take constant average time (O(1)) exist, e.g. calendar queues (Brown 1988; Claverol et al. 2002), however they are quite complex, i.e., c_Q is a large constant.
 In simpler implementations of priority queues such as binary heaps, the dequeue and enqueue operations take $O(\log m)$ operations, where m is the number of events in the queue.
 Overall, it appears that the crucial component in general event-driven algorithms is the queue management.

-What models can be simulated in an event-driven fashion?
+2.4.4 What models can be simulated in an event-driven fashion?

 Event-driven algorithms implicitly assume that we can calculate the state of a neuron at any given time, i.e., we have an explicit solution of the differential equations (but see below for approximate event-driven simulation).
-This would not be the case with e.g. Hodgkin-Huxley models.
+This would not be the case with e.g. HH models.
 Besides, when synaptic interactions are not instantaneous, we also need a function that maps the current state of the neuron to the timing of the next spike (possibly $+\infty$ if there is none).

-So far, algorithms have been developed for simple pulse-coupled integrate-and-fire models (Watts, 1994, Claverol et al, 2002, Delorme and Thorpe, 2003) and more complex ones such as some instances of the Spike Response Model (Makino, 2003, Marian et al, 2002, Gerstner and Kistler, 2002) (note that the SRM model can usually be restated in the differential formalism of section 1.1).
-Recently, Rudolph and Destexhe (2006) introduced several integrate-and-fire models with synaptic conductances which are suitable for event-driven simulation.
-Algorithms were also recently developed by Brette to simulate exactly integrate-and-fire models with exponential synaptic currents (Brette, 2006, submitted) and conductances (Brette, 2006), and Tonnelier et al (2006, submitted) extended this work to the quadratic model (Ermentrout and Kopell, 1986).
-However, there are still efforts to be made to design suitable algorithms for more complex models (for example the two-variable integrate-and-fire models of Izhikevich (2003) and Brette and Gerstner (2005)), or to develop more realistic models that are suitable for event-driven simulation.
+So far, algorithms have been developed for simple pulse-coupled IF models (Watts 1994; Claverol et al. 2002; Delorme and Thorpe 2003) and more complex ones such as some instances of the Spike Response Model (Makino 2003; Marian et al. 2002; Gerstner and Kistler 2002) (note that the SRM model can usually be restated in the differential formalism of Section 2.1).
+Recently, Djurfeldt et al. (2005) introduced several IF models with synaptic conductances which are suitable for event-driven simulation.
+Algorithms were also recently developed by Brette to simulate exactly IF models with exponential synaptic currents (Brette 2007) and conductances (Brette 2006), and extended this work to the quadratic model (Ermentrout and Kopell 1986).
+However, there are still efforts to be made to design suitable algorithms for more complex models [for example the two-variable IF models of Izhikevich (2003) and Brette and Gerstner (2005)], or to develop more realistic models that are suitable for event-driven simulation.

-Noise in event-driven algorithms
+2.4.5 Noise in event-driven algorithms

-As for synchronous algorithms, there are two ways to introduce noise in a simulation: 1) adding random external spikes; 2) simulating a stochastic process.
+As for synchronous algorithms, there are two ways to introduce noise in a simulation: (1) adding random external spikes; (2) simulating a stochastic process.